Japan suspends 1.6 mln doses of Moderna shot days after contamination reports - Up News Info

 Article content

-It was not immediately clear whether the issue impacted supplies to other countries.
+The suspension is a fresh setback for Moderna, whose partners had production delays last month that disrupted supplies to countries, including South Korea.

-Both Moderna and Spain’s Rovi, which bottles or “fills and finishes” Moderna vaccines for markets other than the United States, did not immediately reply to Reuters’ requests for comment.
+Moderna and Takeda did not immediately reply to Reuters’ requests for comment.

 Japan’s defense ministry, which operates a mass vaccination site in Osaka, said shots from the lot in question, which contains 565,400 doses, had been used in the western prefecture between Aug.
 6 and Aug.
 20, but it did not say how many people were affected.